Den (film)

 Den (marketed as DeN) is a 2001 independent drama horror film written and directed by Greg Arce.
 The film was released on 15 June 2001 in Culver City, California.
-In 2009 Arce announced that he was looking into potential legal actions against the producers of the 2004 film Saw, as Arce alleges that Saw has at least similarities to his movie.
+In 2009, Arce announced that he was looking into potential legal actions against the producers of the 2004 film Saw, as Arce alleges that Saw has at least similarities to his movie.
 Film critics and bloggers have noticed the similarities as well.

 Den was partly filmed in Australia and was briefly mentioned in Peter Shelley's Australian Horror Films, 1973-2010.

 Plot

 The film begins with a bearded man waking up in his house and going through his morning routine.
-He touches his cross necklace, grabs a stack of chewing gum, looks into the mirror and announces merrily "Showtime!".
+He touches his cross necklace, grabs a stack of chewing gum, looks into the mirror and announces merrily "It's showtime!".
 Den (although his name is never spoken) cruises the city on a skateboard and captures four future victims: a psychotherapist and his wife - Steven and Lolita Brewster; Cassandra - a militant atheist, who moonlights as a prostitute; and Milton Page - a respiratory therapist who once longed to be a nun.
 Den places his victims in a large abandoned theater.
 He chains the captives to the walls and doles out meager supplies that will keep them alive.
 Den is truthful to the group: He admits he is a serial killer and that they are on his "list of people to do."
 But he wants something... conversation.
 Through the course of nine days, he starts daily arguments and debates with the group.
 As the days pass on it is revealed that the group is not only tied by chains, but by personal secrets.
 Milton reveals that her passion to be a nun was squelched when she realized she had sexual attractions towards women.
 She also confesses to having an affair with a married woman.
 Steven's darker side comes out early on when his racial and biased belief system is heard.
 He has also been a disloyal spouse by seeing hookers, which is a surprise to Lolita, but not to Cassandra.
 Lolita has her own skeleton she wishes to keep in the closet, but Den opens the door when it is disclosed that she has also had an affair... with Milton.
 And when Cassandra admits to being an atheist, this shocks Den more than her work as a prostitute.